quicksilver/RemoteHosts-qsplugin/README.markdown

 ### Pie-in-the-Sky Stuff ###

-  * Optionally use a the output from a command as the source instead of a file (so you could pull a list of hostnames from LDAP, DNS, etc. in real-time)
+  * Optionally use the output from a command as the source instead of a file (so you could pull a list of hostnames from LDAP, DNS, etc. in real-time)
   * Make each host object a target for file copy operations (resulting in an SCP to the default user's home directory?)